ZihuaLiu666/6mA/glioblastoma_6mA.md

 - [x] HX would like to help me with the MS work
   * no detection on MEF
 - [ ] WD will help with the MaxiPrep. work
-- [ ] Ask XPX about the virus package work, is there anything needed to be prepared in advance?
+- [x] Ask XPX about the virus package work, is there anything needed to be prepared in advance?
+- [ ] Plasmid preparation and sequencing @ Jan 7
+- [ ] <font color=#A0000E> Schedule the HEK293T cell, 7 dishes are need </font>